New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - Looking for signs of chronic liver disease

 - Performing an abdominal examination for any tenderness, mass, or distension

 - Performing a skin examination that looks for any track marks

 - Evaluating for any signs of acute intoxication, withdrawal signs, or over-sedation

 - Assess for infection, particularly among individuals administering by self-injection

-- Looking for a productive cough, as there is a high rate of tuberculosis and community-acquired pneumonia
+- Looking for a productive cough – substance users are at higher risk for tuberculosis and community-acquired pneumonia

 - Evaluation for a sudden exacerbation of a previously well-controlled disease state, such as hypertension or diabetes